-- A. The Planning Board may grant a special permit for an open space residential development for any parcel or contiguous parcels in the same ownership within the Rural Residential, Suburban Residential or Special Use Districts for housing types other than single-family detached dwelling units.
-The Planning Board may determine that two or more parcels separated by a road or other man-made feature are "contiguous" for the purpose of this section, if they will serve as a singular resource and effectively satisfy the purpose and intent of this bylaw.
-An applicant for an OSRD special permit will be required to file plans showing both a conventional residential subdivision and an open space residential development in accordance with the provisions of this bylaw. - B. Eligible districts.
-An OSRD shall be permitted within the Rural Residential, Suburban Residential or Special Use Districts, pursuant to the requirements of this section. - C. Uses allowed as of right.
-The following uses are allowed as of right in an OSRD with reduced or modified dimensional requirements as set forth in this article: - (1) Single-family detached dwellings.
+- A. The Planning Board may grant a Special Permit for an Open Space Residential Development for any parcel or contiguous parcels in the same ownership within the Rural Residential, Suburban Residential or Special Use Districts for housing types other than single family detached dwelling units.
+The Planning Board may determine that two or more parcels separated by a road or other man-made feature are "contiguous" for the purpose of this section, if they will serve as a singular resource and effectively satisfy the Purpose and Intent of this bylaw.
+An applicant for an OSRD Special Permit will be required to file plans showing both a conventional residential subdivision and an open space residential development in accordance with the provisions of this Bylaw. - B. Eligible Districts.
+An OSRD shall be permitted within the Rural Residential, Suburban Residential or Special Use Districts, pursuant to the requirements of this Section. - C. Uses Allowed As of Right.
+The following uses are allowed as of right in an OSRD with reduced or modified dimensional requirements as set forth in this Chapter: - 1.
+Single-family detached dwellings.
 Subject only to the requirements of the subdivision regulations or site plan review as applicable and any other generally applicable nonzoning land use regulations.
-All proposed single-family detached housing developments choosing open space residential development as the development method shall comply with the provisions of this article, unless the Planning Board allows a development that deviates from the requirements of this article by special permit as noted in §§ 300-8.10 and 300-8.11. - D. Special permit uses.
-The following uses are allowed by special permit from the Planning Board in an OSRD with reduced or modified dimensional requirements as set forth in this article: - (1) Single-family attached dwelling.
+All proposed single family detached housing developments choosing Open Space Residential Development as the development method shall comply with the provisions of this Chapter, unless the Planning Board allows a development that deviates from the requirements of this Chapter by Special Permit as noted in Sections 17.10 and 17.11. - D. Special Permit Uses.
+The following uses are allowed by Special Permit from the Planning Board in an OSRD with reduced or modified dimensional requirements as set forth in this Chapter. - 1.
+Single-family Attached Dwelling - 2.
+Two family dwelling